-M.S. in Physician Assistant Major in Physician Assistant (PASG)
+M.S. in Physician Assistant

 A physician assistant (PA) is a licensed health professional who practices medicine with physician supervision.
 As part of the physician/PA team, a PA exercises autonomy in diagnosing and treating illnesses.
 These practitioners deliver a broad range of medical and surgical services to diverse populations in both rural and urban settings throughout the United States.